Magnushhoie/bash_search/README.md

 # bash_search

+Extremely fast file search and note-taking system in macOS and unix systems, directly in the terminal.
+Collection of collected and edited scripts I have been actively every day for the past couple of years.

-Personal reference and note-taking system with search and edit directly in terminal.
-Includes combination of extremely powerful fuzzy search functions using fzf (https://github.com/junegunn/fzf) for searching and interacting with content in any folder.
+Most functionality relies on fuzzy search functions using fzf (https://github.com/junegunn/fzf) for searching and interacting with content in any folder.

 ### Example of use: